pp-spaces/laravel-mix/README.md

 # No-Sweat™ Webpack \w ESLint and Laravel Mix Setup

+- Webpack: A highly configurable module bundler for modern JavaScript applications.

+- ESLint is an open source JavaScript linting utility originally created by Nicholas C. Zakas in June 2013.
+Code linting is a type of static analysis that is frequently used to find problematic patterns or code that doesn’t adhere to certain style guidelines.
+There are code linters for most programming languages, and compilers sometimes incorporate linting into the compilation process.

+- Laravel Mix: An elegant wrapper around Webpack for the 80% use case.

 ## Laravel Mix - Best Practices

 ### Split your configurations into smaller files,